jdoner02/concept-map-d3js/frontend/README.md

 - This repository includes a GitHub Actions workflow that builds and deploys the frontend to Pages from `frontend/dist`.
 - Configure a raw JSON source via repository Variable `VITE_JSON_URL` (or set in the workflow env, or use query param).
-- For project pages, the site will be served at `https://<user>.github.io/<repo>/` and the Vite base path is set automatically by `vite.config.js`.
+- For project pages, the site will be served at `https://jdoner02.github.io/concept-map-d3js/` (your fork will use your username and repo name).
+The Vite base path is set automatically by `vite.config.js`.
 - Live example with raw JSON override:
 	`https://jdoner02.github.io/concept-map-d3js/?jsonUrl=https://raw.githubusercontent.com/jdoner02/concept-map-d3js/refs/heads/main/src/main/resources/concept-map.json`